Atmospheric river to stall over Southern California posing potentially deadly flood threat for millions | KRDO

 • Rare high flood risk persists: A firehose of rain is expected to stall over Southern California, including Los Angeles, worsening the high risk of flooding throughout Monday.
 Torrential rainfall and “locally catastrophic” flooding is possible in Orange County, California, through Tuesday, according to the National Weather Service office in San Diego.

-• Power outages remain high: Strong winds and rain have knocked out power for more than 700,000 customers in California, particularly along the coast, according to the tracking website PowerOutage.us.
+• Power outages remain high: Strong winds and rain have knocked out power for more than 600,000 customers in California, particularly along the coast, according to the tracking website PowerOutage.us.
+Winds reached 98 mph in Santa Clara, and the San Francisco International Airport saw winds near 60 mph.

 • Downpours could soak Los Angeles with a month’s worth of rain: In Central and Southern California, widespread rainfall totals of 3 to 6 inches are expected – more than a month’s worth of rain for most areas in several days.